ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-edward-hallock-1819.md

 ## Notes for Future Researchers

-Edward seems to have been engaged in other work aside from the store and post office, or possibly working on behalf of Edward Lounsbery, as evidenced by the following:

-{{% fig "me-mills/1907-09-23-barn-rent" "800" /%}}

-{{% fig "1898-02-22-mills-edward-to-culver-little" "800"  /%}}

 There is an Edward H. Mills and a corresponding E. H. Mills & Co. in Gloversville NY in the 1880's that was a "knitting factory" and one that is written about in some detail in local historical accounts.
 This appears to be a completely different family, based in part on the following city directories that list family members associated with this business who are unaccounted for in the Mills Genealogy and are not documented in anything else that I have seen on Mills family.